bem22/CV/README.md

 07398137319 __|__ be.mihai22@gmail.com

 <!--Statement-->
 > Final year student with great experience in web development, integration and design.
-I plan to complete my degree in **BSc Computer Science with an Industrial Year** and work as a Software Engineer engineer.
+I plan to complete my degree in **BSc Computer Science with an Industrial Year** and work as a Software engineer.

 <!--Body Start -->